Sitefinity/sitefinity-admin-app-extensions/README.md

 **Backward compatibility:**

-Before you start developing make sure to checkout the tag corresponding to your Sitefinity host version.
-This way you can be sure that the extension you will build will work once you copy the package to your Sitefinity host.
-The package is future proof, it will work with future versions of Sitefinity as well, so you can upgrade your Sitefinity instance without worriyng that you will break your extensions.
+Before you start developing make sure to checkout the tag corresponding to your Sitefinity host version (see [quick start section](#quick-start)).
+This way you can be sure that the extension will work once you copy the package to your Sitefinity host.
+Extensions packages are future proof, they will work with future versions of Sitefinity, so you can upgrade your Sitefinity instance without worriyng that you will break your extensions.

 ### Prerequisites